carvel-dev/carvel/site/content/blog/concourse-ytt.md

       config: #@ lint_and_test_golang_mock()
 ```

-Now that we have most of the jobs and resources refactored, let's draw our attention to all these version numbers.
-Versions 1.11 to 1.13.
+Now that we have most of the jobs and resources refactored, let's draw our attention to all these version numbers: Versions 1.11 to 1.13.

 The first step is to extract these out into a [ytt data value file](https://carvel.dev/ytt/docs/latest/ytt-data-values/#docs).
 This allows us to have a single place to configurable data.